Iulian Balan

 And individual configurations can be like the snippet below.
 I omitted the .gitconfig-personal

-because it's essentially the same.
+it's essentially the same.

 1[user]